aristanetworks/avd-workshops/workshops/ansible.md

 ```

 It really is that easy to get started!

-In the Arista Test Drive lab topology, Ansible is already installed, so we won't need to perform any installation related tasks.

 Before running any commands, let's first ensure that we're in the `/home/coder/project/labfiles/workshops/ansible` directory